r2sims/Portfolio1/README.md

 ## My work

 ```
-I am presented with the developer's name, a recent photo or avatar, and links to sections about them, their work, and how to contact them
+I have presented with the developer's name, a recent photo or avatar, and links to sections about me, my work, and how to contact me
-WHEN I click one of the links in the navigation
+WHEN they click one of the links in the navigation
 THEN the UI scrolls to the corresponding section
-WHEN I click on the link to the section about their work
+WHEN they click on the link to the section about my work
-THEN the UI scrolls to a section with titled images of the developer's applications
+THEN the UI scrolls to a section with titled images of my applications
 WHEN I am presented with the developer's first application
 THEN that application's image should be larger in size than the others
-WHEN I click on the images of the applications
+WHEN they click on the images of the applications
-THEN I am taken to that deployed application
+THEN they taken to that deployed application
-WHEN I resize the page or view the site on various screens and devices
+WHEN they resize the page or view the site on various screens and devices
-THEN I am presented with a responsive layout that adapts to my viewport
+THEN they are presented with a responsive layout that adapts to my viewport
 ```

 ### [This is a link to my deployed application](https://r2sims.github.io/Portfolio1/)